wengjingying/Collected-Miscellany-probability-/README.md

 Q4: Adding Rule 3: One unobtained item in that set is garanteed in every 50 pulls.
 What is the expected pulling number now.

+Q5: What if stopped with uncompleted set, how much pulls will be to continue again without memory.

-Q5: Plot of probability, garanteed value vs the expected pulls.
+Q6: Plot of probability, garanteed value vs the expected pulls.
 The distribution of pulls.

 ### 2: A network of combat